FinalProject-F5/BackEnd/README.md

 ## 📄 .env Example

-Before running the application, make sure to configure your environment variables.
-Use the following example as a reference:
+You must create and configure a .env file before running the application.
+Use the example below as a reference:

-.env.example

 DATABASE_URL=jdbc:postgresql://localhost:54321/travel
 DATABASE_USERNAME=sameAsPostgresUser